 All children are expected to complete and hand their homework in on time.
 If children are finding it difficult to complete their homework at home, they can choose to attend ‘Learning Links’ (homework club) for part of their lunchtime where they can receive support with their homework.

-PE in Kestrels class is usually on a Monday and a Friday; PE in Hawks class is usually on a Thursday and Friday.
-Please can your child have their PE kit in school every day.
+PE in Year 6 is usually on a Wednesday and a Friday, though this can sometimes change owing to curriculum events and hall availability.
+Therefore, please ensure your child has their PE kit in school each day so that they can fully participate in the sessions.
 PE kits will be sent home to be washed on the last day of each half term.
 If there is any reason why your child cannot participate in a PE session, please let the class teacher know through the Home/School contact book.
-As an alternative, or in addition to plimsolls, sports trainers are allowed in the Juniors.
+As an alternative, or in addition to plimsolls, sports trainers are allowed in the juniors.
 These are particularly useful during the winter months as it allows the field to be used for outside PE.
 PE is only cancelled in the event of heavy rain, icy or extremely cold conditions, therefore a pair of jogging bottoms and a sweatshirt (ideally navy) are also useful.
 If your child does not have an alternative sweatshirt, they will have the option of wearing their school one.
-Children with pierced ears must be able to remove their own earrings or cover these with tape.
+Children with pierced ears must be able to remove their own earrings or cover these with tape brought from home.

 Water bottles and snacks

 Please ensure your child has a waterproof coat in school every day.
+Children will only stay indoors at playtimes if it is raining heavily.
 All clothing, including PE kit, should be labelled with your child’s surname.
 Lost property is located in the first aid area by the Y5/6 doors to the KS2 playground.

 We are looking forward to a great Autumn term.
 If at any point you have a message for your child’s teacher, please write it in their home/school diary, as they are checked at the start of each day.